-Your boat has a USCG approved automatic fire supression system.
-The Extinguiser is located in the port side of the machinery access compartment.
+Your boat is equipped with a USCG approved automatic fire suppression system that is installed with the generator option.
+The automatic fire suppression system is located in the starboard side of the machinery access compartment.
 The system will activate when the temperature in the enclosed area reaches 165°F (74°C).

 DO NOT handle the actuator.
-The fire supression system is under pressure (195 psi.).
+The fire suppression system is under pressure (195 psi.).
 Accidental discharge may result in death or serious injury.